Professor Neville Morley

 Professor in Classics and Ancient History

-I research and teach in three different areas of ancient history:
+I've worked in Exeter since 2016, and research and teach in three different areas of ancient history:

 (i) ancient economic and social history, including trade, urbanisation, slavery, agriculture and demography, with a particular focus on Roman Italy and the city of Rome;